meskoj/Research-Trac-/README.md

 # Research Track 1: first assignment
 This is the script for the first assignment of the course Research Track 1 at the University of Genoa.
+Made by Marco Meschini S6273938

 ## Environment and goal
 The environment used in this project is a 2D playground in which is present a moving robot that can interact with some tokens scattered throughout the area.